rschristopher/ischristtrue.com/src/ancient-views/index.md

 And explicit in this worldview was universal human rights and dignity (which propagated to the entire world through Christianity).
 This is why Israel was to be a nation of priests, intended as a model for the rest of the world, a model of liberation from the "gods" who held dominion over us.

-These innovations led to the spread of the Christian ethos throughout the world, giving us a calendar system (that we take for granted), knowable objective truth, and a universal morality which includes inalienable human rights and dignity.
+These innovations led to the spread throughout the world through Christianity, giving us a calendar system (that we take for granted), knowable objective truth, and a universal morality which includes human rights and dignity.
 The modern enlightenment worldview attempted to copy these Christian fruits but without God (without Christ).

 In our pride we wanted to dispense with God but keep the morality of being created in the image and likeness of God.
-Even today, hard-nosed atheists will use a Christian ethic to criticize modern Christianity.
+Even today, hard-nosed atheists will use a Christian ethic to criticize religion.
 Unfortunately, as we follow the nihilistic degradation of truth, we're left with moral relativism and a return of ancient morality.

 To be clear: there is no ancient pre-Jewish sources for universal human rights and dignity.
 There was caste systems, slavery, and oppression from "gods" and their various priests.
 There was genocide, cannibalism, and ritualized child sacrifice.
 We were ruled by principalities and powers.
 Demonic spirits didn't just tempt us, they had real power over our lives and our bodies, even the lives of our children.

 The ancient pre-Christian world did not recognize any implicit value to human life.
 A person's value was granted by the gods (the principalities that ruled over us), which meant that there could be no inalienable rights, and no intrinsic value to a human life, which is exactly what is resurfacing today (that we're all just clumps of cells).

-To be clear, what is emerging today is the erosion of human value and human rights, and the emergence of powers and principalities that have dominion over us (where rights become "privileges", all at the whims of systems that no one quite understands).
+To be clear, we are witnessing the erosion of human value and human rights, and the emergence of powers and principalities that have dominion over us (where rights become "privileges", all at the whims of systems that no one quite understands).
-We mistakenly believe this is something new, some kind of technological fascism, but it turns out, it is very ancient.
+We mistakenly believe this is something new, some kind of technological fascism, but as we'll see, it is very ancient.